-Further on to the left you see the Australian Melaleu-ca cuticularis.
+Further on to the left you see the Australian Melaleuca cuticularis.
 Opposite, a rare specimen of Araucaria cunninghamii stands out against the sky.
-This plant is a native of Queensland, and was sown by Daniel Hanbury, Thomas's elder brother, in June 1872.
+This plant is a native of Queensland, and was sown by Daniel Hanbury, Thomas's elder brother, in June 1872. construction of a loggia.
+In the centre of the arch, you can see the year of this first rebuilding: 1867.
+The restoration of 1876, with extensions and the raising of the tower, gave the Palazzo its present-day appearance.